top of page

 Broccoli Spinach Soup with Crispy Florets

-Velvety in texture with a sweet, fresh, floral flavor, you do not need dairy or cheeses to muddy the taste or weigh this soup down.
-Bright lemon and a sprinkling of chili liven and lift it higher, making this soup so delightful and satisfying, you can easily make a meal of it.
-For extra fun, reserve some small broccoli florets to bake in a light spicy batter for a crispy accent and counterpoint to this luscious dish.
+Velvety in texture with a sweet, fresh, floral flavor, you do not need cream or cheese to make this green soup, well, less green, or muddy its taste.
+Bright lemon and a sprinkling of chili liven and lift it higher, making this soup so delightfully satisfying, you can easily make a meal of it.
+For extra fun, reserve some small broccoli florets to bake in a light spicy batter to make croûtons for a crispy accent in this luscious soup.

 Soup